 I am an experienced developer.
-A normal person that can tackle development problem in my experienced area just like you.
+A normal person that can tackle development problems in my experienced area just like you.

-And just like you, a lot of people misunderstood our experienced in a very common way, they just think we can do all the thing those junior people (maybe) cannot.
+And just like you, a lot of people misunderstood our experience in a very common way, they just think we can do all the things those junior people (maybe) cannot.

-You plan solution along with time and resources
+You plan solutions along with time and resources

 Experienced people, you give them time and resources, they come up with solution.